CoralVentures/coral_flutter/docs/coral_packages.md

 const testExecutable = coralTestExecutable;
 ```

-4. `coralTestGroup` and `coralTestMockedApp` should be used for all of our application tests. `coralTestGroup` allows you to pass in a userStoryId to organize our tests. `coralTestMockedApp` is similar to `widgetTest` but it gives you a `CoralTester` instead of a `widgetTester`.
+4. `coralTestGroup` and `coralTestMockedApp` should be used for all of our application tests. `coralTestGroup` allows you to pass in a userStoryId to organize our tests. `coralTestMockedApp` is similar to `widgetTest` but it gives you a `CoralScreenshot` instead of a `widgetTester`.

-5. The `CoralTester` is a superset of the `widgetTester` and gives you several pieces of functionality to make writing tests easier.
-In particular, it will keep track of your bloc events, analytics, user actions, and expectations, and then create a gallery from them.
+5. The `CoralScreenshot` is a way to tests user journeys in your application while keeping track of bloc events, analytics, user actions, expectations, etc. It also produces a gallery.